 Skip to content

-Hysteria Builds Over Claims of North Korean Troops in Russia
+Hysteria Builds over Claims of North Korean Troops in Russia

-“The evidence now suggests that North Korea has sent around 10,000 soldiers to train in eastern Russia and some of these DPRK troops have already moved closer to Ukraine,” Austin claimed during a joint press conference with Kim.
+“The evidence now suggests that North Korea has sent around 10,000 soldiers to train in eastern Russia and some of these D.P.R.K. troops have already moved closer to Ukraine,” Austin claimed during a joint press conference with Kim.
 “And we’re seeing them outfitted with Russian uniforms and provided with Russian equipment.
-And I am increasingly concerned that the Kremlin plans to use these North Korean soldiers to support Russia’s combat operations in Russia’s Kursk region near the border with Ukraine”
+And I am increasingly concerned that the Kremlin plans to use these North Korean soldiers to support Russia’s combat operations in Russia’s Kursk region near the border with Ukraine.”

 The alleged North Korean deployment was also the topic of a UN Security Council meeting which featured, as the Korea Herald characterized it, “undiplomatic” language.
 South Korean Ambassador to the UN Hwang Joon-kook condemned Pyongyang’s disregard for its young soldiers, labeling North Korea’s treatment of its own people as “expendable” and unforgivable.
-“As legitimate military targets, they will end up as mere cannon fodder, while the wages they are supposed to receive from Russia will end up squarely in Kim Jong-un’s pocket.
+“As legitimate military targets, they will end up as mere cannon fodder, while the wages they are supposed to receive from Russia will end up squarely in Kim Jong Un’s pocket.
 I do personally feel pity for these soldiers as a fellow Korean,” Hwang said.

 Britain’s UN Ambassador Barbara Woodward took her own swipe at “a desperate and impoverished Russia,” stating: “Instead of sending other countries’ sons to die for the imperialistic whims of one man, they should end the war now.”